 Active vs Passive Investing

-These two different styles of investing have divided opinion within the financial world for many years, but what do they actually mean?
+These two different investing styles have divided opinion within the financial world for many years, but what do they mean?
 Active and Passive investing may be concepts you have heard of before but never fully understood.
 This guide aims to help with that using explanations, advantages, disadvantages and a real-world analogy.
-This topic is particularly important if you are considering investment advice.
+This topic is critical if you are considering investment advice.

 Setting the scene

 Before we begin, let’s define what we mean by investing in this context.
-Investing refers to the purchase of financial assets such as stocks, shares and bonds, with the purpose of making money.
+Investing refers to the purchase of financial assets such as stocks, shares, and bonds with the purpose of making money.
 When we talk about ‘the market’, this means the general prices of these financial assets.
-As we know, these prices can go up or go down.
-It is true to say that over the long-term (20+ years) the trend has been upwards, but there were many fluctuations along the way.
+As we know, these prices can go up or down.
+It is true that over the long term (20+ years), the trend has been upwards, but there were many fluctuations along the way.

-To demonstrate this, we will take a closer look at the UK stock market.
-You may have heard of the FTSE 100 index – this contains the top 100 companies on the UK stock market.
-Companies such as AstraZeneca, Barclays and Sainsburys feature on this index.
+To demonstrate this, we will closely examine the UK stock market.
+You may have heard of the FTSE 100 index, which contains the top 100 companies on the UK stock market.
+Companies such as AstraZeneca, Barclays and Sainsbury are featured on this index.
 The below graph and table show the % growth that the FTSE 100 has experienced each year since 2015.
-This shows that even though the overall value has grown since 2015, it has been a bumpy ride to say the least!
+This indicates that even though the overall value has grown since 2015, it has been a bumpy ride, to say the least!
 If the stock market constantly rose, there would be no need for investment managers, and it is a multi-billion-pound industry!

-Within the vast world of investing, there are billions of investors who all have the same goal.
-Every investor is looking to make money.
+Within the vast world of investing, there are billions of investors who all have the same goal: to make money.
 How they go about this, however, varies greatly.
-There are many possible approaches but the two most well-known are active and passive.
-It is worth noting that blending these two strategies is possible and very common, but this guide focusses on them separately.
+There are many possible approaches, but the two most well-known are active and passive.
+It is worth noting that blending these two strategies is possible and very common, but this guide focuses on them separately.

 Active Investing

 As the name suggests, active investing involves taking lots of actions.
 These are in the form of frequent buying and selling of assets to take advantage of changes in the market.
-Active investors are of the belief that through research and analysis, they can achieve higher % growth than if they simply purchased every stock and held them in the long-term.
-Their theory is that the current market prices do not fully reflect all information available, so by digging for information, they can gain a better understanding of those stocks that are undervalued, and those that are overvalued.
+Active investors are of the belief that through research and analysis, they can achieve higher % growth than if they purchased every stock and held them in the long-term.
+Their theory is that the current market prices do not fully reflect all information available, so by digging for information, they can better understand stocks that are undervalued and overvalued.

 What is an example of active investing?

-The strategy of active investing relies on the investor being right more times than they are wrong.
-If this is the case then they are likely to achieve their goal of ‘outperforming the market.
-To demonstrate what we mean by this, let’s go back to the FTSE 100 example.
+The strategy of active investing relies on the investor being right more often than wrong.
+If this is the case, they are likely to achieve their goal of outperforming the market.
+Let’s go back to the FTSE 100 example to demonstrate what we mean by this.

 An active investor focusing on FTSE 100 companies would aim to exceed the % returns quoted in the table by buying and selling certain stocks at different times.
-In this case, they would consider the FTSE 100 index their benchmark.
-A benchmark is used to compare performance against to judge how effective a particular fund has been.
-In the FTSE 100 example, instead of holding most or all of the company stocks from 2015 to present day, they may believe (through their research) that in 2017 AstraZeneca is likely to go through a difficult period, whilst the outlook for Sainsburys is far brighter.
-Therefore, they would sell some or all of their AstraZeneca holdings and buy some shares in Sainsburys.
+In this case, they would consider the FTSE 100 index as their benchmark.
+A benchmark compares performance against how effective a particular fund has been.
+In the FTSE 100 example, instead of holding most or all of the company stocks from 2015 to the present day, they may believe (through their research) that in 2017, AstraZeneca is likely to go through a difficult period, whilst the outlook for Sainsbury is far brighter.
+Therefore, they would sell some or all of their AstraZeneca holdings and buy some shares in Sainsbury’s.

 One of the main difficulties with this strategy comes when looking at the costs involved.
 It is not free to keep buying and selling stocks, and if you are using an active fund manager, their (probably high) salary needs to be factored in.
 Most will have a team of analysts behind them as well.
 In 2018, a study showed that the average annual cost of an active equity fund (collection of stocks managed actively) is 0.76%, while the average for the passive equivalent was only 0.08%.

-That cost difference of 0.68% may not sound like much, but the effect it has over time is significant.
+That cost difference of 0.68% may not sound like much, but its effect over time is significant.
 If you invested £10,000 into the two funds (one active and one passive), and they both achieved 5% growth every year, then the effect of the higher costs would be as follows:

 Considering this, the pressure is then on the active manager to ‘outperform the market’ sufficiently so that the additional costs are returned through higher growth.
-That said, the cost of active investing is becoming lower so the gap to passive costs is narrowing all the time.
+That said, the cost of active investing is decreasing, so the gap to passive costs is always narrowing.
 There will be a limit to how low the charges can go, but any reduction will go a long way to convincing the doubters that active investing is favourable compared to passive.

 Is active investing worth it?

-Active investing involves frequent buying and selling of financial assets with the aim of ‘outperforming the market’.
-Thorough research and analysis is undertaken in order to get the timing of these trades correct.
+Active investing involves frequent buying and selling financial assets to outperform the market.
+Thorough research and analysis are undertaken to determine the timing of these trades.

 Advantages